sammcj/smcleod/_posts/2017-10-13-Drop-Broadcom.md

 Earlier this week we started the process to upgrade one of our hypervisor compute clusters and encountered a rather odd and painful bug with what turned out to be the Broadcom chipsets in the HP BL460c (Gen8) blades.

-We first noticed problems after we were partially through a routine, rolling upgrade of our hypervisor (XenServer) cluster (pool) when we observed unexpected and intermittent loss of connectivity to several of the VMs, then hosts.
+We first noticed problems after we were working on a routine, rolling upgrade of our hypervisor (XenServer) cluster (pool) when we observed unexpected and intermittent loss of connectivity between several VMs, then whole XenServer hosts.

 ![](/img/office-space-broadcom.jpg)

-What was a little odd (at first) was that the problems seemed to effect hosts that hadn’t yet been upgraded to XenServer 7.2 - we now attribute this to a symptom of extreme packet loss between the hosts in the pool and thanks to buggy firmware from Broadcom and HP.
+What was a little odd (at first) was that the problems seemed to impact hosts that hadn’t yet been upgraded to XenServer 7.2 - we now attribute this to a symptom of extreme packet loss between the hosts in the pool and thanks to buggy firmware from Broadcom and HP.

 We were aware of the [recently published issues](http://www.thevirtualist.org/bricked-qlogic-broadcom-bcm57840-driver-update/) with several Broadcom/HP NICs used in VMware clusters where NICs would be [bricked by a firmware upgrade](https://h20566.www2.hpe.com/hpsc/doc/public/display?docId=a00027033en_us).
 This issue is however slightly different from ours as it seemed to completely brick the NICs and it was suggested the problem was specific to VMware.

-As mentioned above we ended up finding that there was extreme packet loss between hosts in the cluster, what made the problem worse is that as the master in a XenServer pool must be upgraded first - it meant that the communication problems with pool connectivity over the management network to the pool master impacted nodes that hadn’t yet been upgraded and the problems didn't manifest until many hours after the first host was upgraded and we were happy with it's stability - as such first appeared as if it was a problem caused by the pool being partially through an upgrade.
+As mentioned above we ended up finding that there was extreme packet loss between hosts in the cluster, what made the problem worse is that as the master in a XenServer pool must be upgraded first.
+This meant that the communication problems with pool connectivity over the management network to the pool master impacted nodes that hadn’t yet been upgraded.
+The connectivity problems didn't become apparent until many hours after the first host was upgraded and we were happy with its stability.
+As such first appeared as if it was a problem caused by the pool being partially through an upgrade.

-Appearing that the issue was stemming from having the pool partially upgraded, we felt like we had perhaps made a poor decision to run the upgrade on a single node for a few hours to observe it's performance and made the call to upgrade another host and then analyse our findings.
+Appearing that the issue was stemming from having the pool partially upgraded, we felt like we had perhaps made a poor decision to run the upgrade on a single node for a few hours to observe its performance and made the call to upgrade another host and then analyse our findings.

 After upgrading the second host, it too appeared stable (in fact - this host wasn't impacted by the bug so it wasn't dropping packets and was healthy), with that we made the call to upgrade another two nodes and continue to monitor in the expectation that the problems with VM stability would recover as we continued the upgrade.